-Deamination of nucleotides (the removal of an amino group from the molecule) is a common event in pathological processes and in the evolution of the human genome, and C-T and G-A transitions (exchanges a purine for a purine or a pyrimidine for a pyrimidine) are the most common (Krawczak and Cooper, 1996).
+Deamination of nucleotides (the removal of an amino group from the molecule) is a common event in pathological processes and in the evolution of the human genome (Jackson et al, 1996), and C-T and G-A transitions (exchanges a purine for a purine or a pyrimidine for a pyrimidine) are the most common (Krawczak and Cooper, 1996).
 Non-smokers presented a larger number of substitutions than smokers (p < 0.05), what is compatible with the natural tendency for deamination.